A FAST START, STEADY GROWTH

 KEY TEAM MEMBERS

-Denny has more than 20 years of experience as an ironworker (and now nearly 10 as a business owner), but his resume is more varied than one would expect.
+Denny has more than 20 years of experience as an ironworker (and now nearly 15 as a business owner), but his resume is more varied than one would expect.
 After all, how many people in this industry — or any industry, for that matter — have spent two years exploring Europe, including time at a monastery in France?
 Upon returning from his travels, Denny achieved journeyman status as an ironworker in 2003.
 He has worked and managed projects throughout the western U.S., including several years in the Rocky Mountain region and California before coming to the Pacific Northwest.
 Today, he has stepped into a CEO-type role at PPE, focusing on strategy, vision and growth.
 Even as the industry and PPE continue to innovate, however, the company’s keys to success remain the same: staying on schedule and on budget, doing things the right way and helping clients mitigate the risks in every project.
 “We feel that the people who hire us are under our protection,” Denny says.
 “That’s why we always act with honesty and integrity.”
-Denny is active in the Catholic Church and spends his free time enjoying the outdoors, reading and participating in miniature war games.
-He and his wife, Gina, have six sons — along with a dog, cat and a large flock of heritage chickens.
+Denny is active in the Catholic Church and spends his free time enjoying the outdoors, reading and sailing his Hobie Catamaran with his family.
+He and his wife, Gina, have six sons — along with a dog and cat.
 They live near Windy Bay in northern Idaho.

 LOU LAVE, CO-FOUNDER